Ag6793/E-commerce-backend/README.md

 * Run npm start to start the server

 ## Future Development
-* To completely refactor the API to use MySQL
 * Debug application to use insomnia
 * To attach a walkthrough video of the application